ethanabrooks/dissertation/bellman-update-networks.typ

 training and bootstrapping to train the Bellman Update Network.

-@alg:train-bellman-network introduces a handful of difficulties not present in the previous section.
-First, the curriculum training approach introduces issues of non-stationarity.
-Second, we can no longer assume complete coverage of state-action space, nor the capacity to sample this space IID, as we did in earlier experiments.
-Third, our method encounters challenges of compounding error, though these are not fundamentally different from those encountered by other bootstrapping methods.
-Finally, the use of causal masking, as discussed in
+@alg:train-bellman-network introduces a handful of difficulties not present in the previous section:

+- The curriculum training approach introduces issues of non-stationarity.
+- We can no longer assume complete coverage of state-action space, nor the capacity to sample this space IID, as we did in earlier experiments.
-@sec:implementation, further limits the information on which the model may condition its predictions.
-In this section we investigate the empirical question of whether the transformer architecture is equal to these challenges.
+- The use of causal masking, as discussed in @sec:implementation, further limits the information on which the model may condition its predictions.

+In this section we test the ability of the transformer architecture to meet these challenges.

 ==== Can @alg:train-bellman-network yield accurate predictions? <sec:accurate-predictions>
 #figure(